faangbait/cluster/README.md

 # K8s Standup on Rocky 8.7

-_Note: Currently does not work with v1.25 due to networking plugin issues. v1.24.9 is the latest supported version._

 ## Important
 This documentation assumes you've navigated to this directory in your file tree (`cat README.md` returns this doc).